bssrdev/wilderhood/_posts/2016-06-20-JaguarvsLeopard.markdown

 <p>
 Female Leopard weighs around 20–60 kg whereas Female Jaguar would weigh about 85–90 kg.<br>
-Similarly, Male Leopard weigh about 40–80kg and Male Jaguar is 110-120 kg.
+Similarly, Male Leopard weigh about 40–80 kg and Male Jaguar is 110-120 kg.
 </p>

 <p>
-Jaguar is the 3rd largest cat in the world whereas our National Animal Tiger tops the list followed by Lion, Jaguar and finally Leopard.
+Jaguar is the third largest cat in the world whereas our National Animal Tiger tops the list followed by Lion, Jaguar and finally Leopard!
 </p>

 <p>